 Synthetic Phonics Ltd produces materials to support the teaching of synthetic phonics in schools and at home.
-We also arrange conferences and provide synthetic phonics training.
+We also provide synthetic phonics training.

 Synthetic Phonics Ltd commenced operations in September 2006 and acquired Ridgehill Publishing in the same month.
 Ridgehill Publishing was founded in 1999 and has developed a wide range of products to teach synthetic phonics.
 Ridgehill Publishing continues as a trading arm of Synthetic Phonics Ltd.

 The smallest speech sound which makes a difference to meaning is called a “phoneme” and spoken English uses just over forty.
 A “grapheme” is a letter or group of letters representing one “phoneme” when it is written down.
 A “digraph” is two letters together which represent one phoneme.